-The judge to whom your case is assigned will review your petition to make sure you have properly submitted it to the Court.
-For example, the Court will make sure you signed your petition and that you paid the filing fee or submitted an IFP application.
+The judge to whom your case is assigned will review your motion to make sure you have properly submitted it to the Court.
+For example, the Court will make sure you signed your motion and that the relief you seek is available under Section 2255.

-If you did not properly submit your petition, the Court may enter a deficiency order.
-This order will tell you what is wrong with your petition and tell you how long you have to fix what is wrong.
+If you did not properly submit your motion, the Court may enter a deficiency order.
+This order will tell you what is wrong with your motion and tell you how long you have to fix what is wrong.
 Failure to respond to a deficiency order within the time specified in the Court's order could lead to the dismissal of your case.